hyperwrld/project/citizen/system_resources/monitor/dev_notes.md

 ## TODO v2
-> v2.5.1
+> v2.6.1
-- [x] validate that min session time is valid
-- [x] fix revoke button always visible
-- [x] add player/action search feature
-- [x] add search button for player modal
-- [x] adapt all modal actions to offline players
+- [x] update packages
-- [x] change Server Log page to use the new modal
+- [x] discord bot: set new api url
-- [x] upgrade to Discord.js v12
-- [x] upgrade to squirrelly 8 (omg why sooo hard???)
+- [x] reset /auth url after message or error
+- [x] discord bot: fixed /help spam on reconnection
+- [x] updated dutch, german, danish and czech languages
-- [x] convert cl_logger.js to lua
+- [x] added option to disable in game restart warning chat messages (thanks @is-sam)
-- [x] set autostart as default, but only call spawnfunc if the cfg/data paths are set
-- [x] improve input readability in low-contrast monitors (css tweak)
+- [x] check why scheduled restarts are not kicking players (no issue found, still replaced `txaKickAll` eith `quit`)
+- [x] use the new fd3 stream (added on 2427, ask ferrum before dropping support for older fxserver)
-- [x] action revoking based on permission
+- [x] fix login page centralization on mobile screens
-- [x] give `manage.admins` permission to edit their social IDs
-- [x] convert discordBot to use a commands folder
-- [x] discord bot: add /addwl command
+- [x] add placeholders to discord bot settings tab
-- [x] discord bot: change settings to accept prefix
+- [x] update onesync setting values to reflect fxserver's change
-- [x] remove html tags from kick messages (hopefully temporarily)
+- [x] if clean install and on windows, open the listening URL on the browser
+> v2.7.0
+- [x] fix player manager settigns page not saving
-- [x] update dependencies
+- [x] fix squirrelly filters not working on v8.0.4
-- [x] add stats endpoint
-- [x] replace timestamp function in update checking
-- [x] build test + version bump
-> v2.6.0
+> v2.7.1
-- [ ] xxx
+- [ ] xxxxx

-TODO: Bot commands:
+TODO: Bot commands (in dev order):
+/addwl <wl req id>
+/addwl <license>

-/ban <mention> <time> <reason>
+/kick <mention>
+/log <mention> - shows the last 5 log entries for an discord identifier (make it clear its only looking for the ID) /ban <mention> <time> <reason>
 /unban <ban-id>

 /info - shows your info like join date and play time /info <mention> - shows someone else's info
-/addwl <wl req id>
-/addwl <license>
 /addwl <mention>
 /removewl <mention>
-/log <mention> - shows the last 5 log entries for an discord identifier /kick <mention>

 > Soon™ (hopefully the next update)
-- [ ] discord bot: re-add spam limiter
-- [ ] adapt kick messages to use some basic HTML formatting and 🆃🆇🅰🅳🅼🅸🅽
-- [ ] check why scheduled restarts are not kicking players
-- [ ] add sv endpoint to say the whitelist/banlist usage
-- [ ] use the new fd3 stream (added on 2427, ask ferrum before dropping support for older fxserver)
+- [ ] replace `clone` with `lodash/clonedeep` and check the places where I'm doing `Object.assign()` for shallow clones
 - [ ] break player page into `Players` and `Player Access`
         - `Player Access` will only contain the whitelist and band ids cards
         - `Players` will have a central search and will show players and actions at the same time
-- [ ] monitor checks for duplicate active users every 10 minutes, then reports in diagnostics page
 - [ ] check everything done for xss
 - [ ] apply the new action log html to the modal
-- [ ] make `fxRunner.srvCmd()` itself perform the escaping
-- [ ] replace `clone` with `lodash/clonedeep` and check the places where I'm doing `Object.assign()` for shallow clones
 - [ ] add `<fivem://connect/xxxxx>` to `/status` by getting `web_baseUrl` maybe from the heartbeat
 - [ ] add ban server-side ban cache (last 500 bans?), updated on every ban change
 - [ ] add a commend system?